PlotPyStack/guidata/doc/overview.rst

 When developping scientific software, from the simplest script to the most complex application, one systematically needs to manipulate data sets (e.g. parameters for a data processing feature).
-These data sets may contains various data types: real numbers (e.g. physical quantities), integers (e.g. array indexes), strings (e.g. filenames), booleans (e.g. enable/disable an option), and so on.
+These data sets may consist of various data types: real numbers (e.g. physical quantities), integers (e.g. array indexes), strings (e.g. filenames), booleans (e.g. enable/disable an option), and so on.

-Most of the time, the features needed are the following:
+Most of the time, the programmer will need the following features:

-    * allow the user to enter each parameter through a graphical user interface, thanks to widgets suited to data types (e.g. a single combo box or check boxes are suitable for presenting an option selection among multiple choices)
+    * allow the user to enter each parameter through a graphical user interface, using widgets which are adapted to data types (e.g. a single combo box or check boxes are suitable for presenting an option selection among multiple choices)

-    * entered values have to be stored by the program with a storing convention that is suited to data types (e.g. when storing a combo box selection value, should we store the option string, the list index or an associated key?)
+    * entered values have to be stored by the program with a convention which is again adapted to data types (e.g. when storing a combo box selection value, should we store the option string, the list index or an associated key?)

     * using the stored values easily (e.g. for data processing) by regrouping parameters in data structures

-    * showing the stored values in a dialog box or into a graphical user interface layout, again with widgets adapted to data types
+    * showing the stored values in a dialog box or within a graphical user interface layout, again with widgets adapted to data types

 This library aims to provide these features thanks to automatic graphical user